This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 - cortizone cream.

-Other things you may want to include in your hiking packing list are
+Other things you may want to include are:

-- A hat to protect against the sun in the warmest months, or a beanie to keep you warm in the coldest ones.
+- A hat to protect against the sun in the warmest months, or a beanie for the coldest ones.

 - Gloves, if you plan to hike in cold weather.